 The only difference between the Amazon Prime Secured Card and the Amazon Secured Card* is that the latter doesn’t offer any rewards or Prime benefits.
 All other terms and conditions are the same.

 Amazon seemingly offers the most comprehensive credit card lineup out of all store credit cards.
 There are open-loop and closed-loop cards, cards for Prime members and non-Prime members and cards to help consumers build credit.

 However, there are other cards to consider for shopping on Amazon.
 With one of these cards, you might be able to find better perks or a better welcome bonus.
-Even if you’re in the market for a secured card, check the top secured card offers to see if there’s a better option for you.
+Even if you’re in the market for a secured credit card, it would be good to check out the top secured credit card offers to see if there’s a better option for you.

-*All information about the Amazon Prime Rewards Visa Signature Card, Amazon Rewards Visa Signature Card, Amazon Prime Store Card, Amazon Store Card, Amazon Prime Secured Card and Amazon Secured Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*All information about the Amazon Visa, Amazon Prime Store Card, Amazon Store Card, Amazon Prime Secured Card, and Amazon Secured Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.